Paul W. Smith: Early life

-Smith's maternal grandparents immigrated to the U.S. from Lebanon, and Smith's father William D. Smith is of Dutch, English, and Irish descent.
-While on a boat ride to the U.S. from Lebanon, Smith's grandmother was pregnant with Smith's mother, Marie Boutros.
+Smith's maternal grandparents, Sadie Hatem and Fred Betrus immigrated to the U.S. from Lebanon, and Smith's father William D. Smith is of Dutch, English, and Irish descent.
+While on a boat ride to the U.S. from Lebanon, Smith's grandmother, Sadie Hatem was pregnant with Smith's mother, Helen Marie Betrus.
 William D. Smith, who died in 2007 at age 80, worked as an insurance agent and community theatre director.
 Paul W. Smith was born and raised in Monroe, Michigan as one of three children and graduated from St. Mary Catholic Central High School in Monroe and the University of Michigan.
 He writes a column at The Detroit News.

 Radio career

 In Toledo, Ohio, Smith began his career hosting both radio and TV shows, and he has hosted programs on the New York City stations WABC and WMCA.
 In 1990, Smith became the morning show host at WWDB-FM in Philadelphia.
 Smith has hosted the current program on WJR since 1996, taking over following the death of the legendary J.P.
 McCarthy.
 His morning show has been consistently rated as the number-one radio program in metro Detroit.

 Smith was an occasional guest host for The Rush Limbaugh Show, a nationally syndicated show carried by WJR until the death of Rush Limbaugh.
 On WJR, Smith co-hosted the weekly program Destination 313, which explored landmarks and profiles community affairs in the city of Detroit.

+In June 2023, Smith accepted an offer to move out of his longtime morning drive time slot into Limbaugh's former time slot (filled since Limbaugh's death by Cumulus syndicated host Dan Bongino), stating that he had grown exhausted with the early morning drive time slot.
+The move also allowed Cumulus to make WJR's lineup fully local during the daytime hours.

 In addition to hosting, Smith is the Detroit area chair of the Police Athletic League and is a member of its national board.
 His annual "Pals for PAL" golf fundraiser finances the bulk for the local PAL programs.
 Beginning March 13, 2006, Smith began authoring a Monday column for the Detroit News which borrows heavily from former Detroit Free Press columnist Bob Talbert.